kervinmarquinez/dropmagazine/README.md

 # Drop

-This is the final project that I have to do to finish the Web Development Master in [Gauss Multimedia](https://www.gaussmultimedia.com/).
-Drop has to be a online magazine and we can choose the topic of this project so I decided to create a blog related to esports.
+This is the final project that I had to do to finish the Web Development Master in [Gauss Multimedia](https://www.gaussmultimedia.com/).
+Drop had to be a online magazine and we could choose the topic of this project so I decided to create a blog related to esports.

 ## Table of Contents